Types of Nonqualified Deferred Compensation Plans

 Restricted Property Plans

-A common method of deferring compensation is through the use of restricted property plans, where the restricted property is usually stock of the employer.
+A common method of deferring compensation is by using restricted property plans, where the restricted property is usually stock of the employer.
 Restricted property plans defer compensation through the IRC §83 income recognition rules, where the restricted property is not taxable or deductible until the risk of forfeiture is eliminated or the property becomes transferable.
 The amount that is taxable to the employee and deductible to the employer is the property's fair market value when the property becomes available to the employee, less any consideration paid for the property.

 Example: In 2016, you receive 1000 shares of common stock of your employer as deferred compensation.
 The fair market value of the stock is $10 per share on the transfer date.
 The agreement stipulates that the stock is not transferable and will be forfeited if you leave the company before 2030.
 In 2030, the shares are worth $100 per share.
-When you receive the shares in 2030, you're taxed on the $100,000 ( = $100 × 1000 shares) and your employer will be able to deduct the same amount.
-You receive dividends annually from the stock that are unrestricted, but you must pay tax on them every year.
+When you receive the shares in 2030, you're taxed on the $100,000 ( = $100 × 1000 shares) and your employer can deduct the same amount.
+You receive dividends annually from the unrestricted stock, but you must pay tax on them every year.

 Case 2: You elect to be taxed immediately on the stock in the year that is received, so you pay tax on the fair market value of $10,000 and your employer gets to deduct the same amount.
 In 2030, when the forfeiture restrictions are lifted, the stock is worth $100,000 for which you pay the long-term capital gains tax of $90,000 (= $100,000 − $10,000).

 Case 3: Same as Case #2, but you leave the company in 2025.
-Therefore, you never receive the stock, but you will never be able to deduct the $10,000 that you originally paid for the stock, even though you already paid tax on that amount.
-On the other hand, your employer must recognize $10,000 of additional income in 2025, so the $10,000 gets taxed twice: to you in 2016 when you elect to be taxed immediately on the deferred compensation and to your company in 2025 when you decide to leave the company and forfeit the stock.
+Therefore, you never receive the stock, but you cannot deduct the $10,000 you originally paid for the stock, even though you already paid tax on that amount.
+On the other hand, your employer must recognize $10,000 of additional income in 2025, so the $10,000 gets taxed twice: to you in 2016 when you elect to be taxed immediately on the deferred compensation and to your company in 2025 when you leave the company and forfeit the stock.

 Survivor Income Benefit Plan